QCaudron/repeater_roundabout/assets/templates/rules.md

 : Fame and fortune await you !
 Or at least fame.
 There might be a trophy too.

 Can I arrange a contact beforehand ?
 : Yes, skeds are perfectly okay !
 Arranging your QSO beforehand is perfectly fine.
+We have a [Discord system](https://discord.gg/BBpbESxSCm) that's a great place to arrange a sked, or see who's around to find you on a repeater.

-Can I use Echolink or Allstar ?
+Can I use Echolink, Allstar, or IRLP ?
 : You sure can !
 The rules are the same, and nothing changes in the way you log your contacts.
-If a repeater has Echolink or Allstar, you can use it to make your contact.
+If a repeater has Echolink, Allstar, or IRLP, you can use it to make your contact.

 Will each repeater have a club member monitoring ?
 : Perhaps !
 This will come down to club strategy.
 Get on a repeater, ask to chat to someone, and see what happens.
 If you're lucky, you'll find someone who's also participating in the Repeater Roundabout, and you can share your progress.
 If they aren't, you can still chat about anything and everything, and the contact still counts.